COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Introduction

-\item \textbf{Empirical validation.} On a controlled sequential-bandit testbed, per-agent advantage MSE scales as the theory predicts, CAPO's end-to-end regret advantage over MA-GRPO, HA-GRPO, and C3~\citep{chen2026c3} grows with team size, and an ablation confirms the indirect-effect correction is necessary precisely when sequential-update non-stationarity is present. \end{itemize}
+\item \textbf{Empirical validation.} We evaluate COSAC on two benchmarks.
+On a controlled sequential-bandit testbed, closed-form ground-truth advantages let us probe the theory directly: per-agent advantage MSE scales as Theorems~\ref{thm:bias} and~\ref{thm:var} predict, COSAC's end-to-end regret improvement over MA-GRPO, HA-GRPO, and C3~\citep{chen2026c3} grows with team size, and an ablation confirms the indirect-effect correction is necessary precisely when sequential-update non-stationarity is present.
+On a multi-agent LLM reasoning task built on AI2 Reasoning Challenge~\citep{allenai:arc}, where four Qwen3-0.6B agents in sequence reason about a grade-school science question, COSAC attains the highest area under the learning curve at every $\alpha$, demonstrating the ability to converge faster across diverse team reward structures. \end{enumerate}

-We develop the framework in a contextual-bandit setting with sequential execution, where closed-form ground-truth advantages and exact variance calculations allow the theoretical claims to be tested cleanly.
-Extension to multi-agent language-model pipelines~\citep{liu2025magrpo,chen2026c3,atgrpo2025}, where sequential execution is native, is left to follow-up work.